 Next, add your photo to the canvas by either clicking on the image and selecting Set as Background or dragging and dropping your image directly onto the canvas.

 Once your photo is loaded onto the canvas, click on the Effects tab in the left-hand side menu, then select the Black & White category.

 Clicking through any Black & White effect will show you a preview of how it will look on your image.
 Try out as many as you want!
 When you find one you love, click on the Settings menu on the effect thumbnail.

-In the Settings menu, you’re able to adjust additional elements of the effect like Highlights, Shadows, and Amount.
+From here, you’re able to adjust additional elements of the effect like highlights, shadows, and the amount from the Adjust tab.
 Feel free to play around with these settings until your Black & White effect looks perfect.
-Then, click on the Erase tab.
+Then, click on the Select tab.

-In Erase Mode, you can erase over a section of your black and white photo that you want to remain in color.
-You will notice that the black and white dissolves away as you move your selected cursor over your image.
+You will notice that the black and white dissolves away as you move your selected cursor over that section.
 To get the look just right, be sure to adjust the brush settings like Brush Size, Brush Hardness, and Brush Strength.
-We’ll cover these options next.

 Brush Hardness refers to the straightness of the edge of the brush.
-You will see that the higher your percentage of hardness the sharper the outside edge is, as shown in the above image.
-The lower your percentage, the softer or more diffused the outer edge is, as shown in the image below.
+You will see that the higher your percentage of hardness the sharper the outside edge is.
+The lower your percentage, the softer or more diffused the outer edge is.
 Finding the right balance of Brush Hardness will make it easier to erase and make everything look natural.

 Now all that’s left to do is save your work.
 Click the Save button at the top of the page and select your chosen destination and file format.
 If you’re not quite finished and want to save your work in an editable format, be sure to choose the Save as Project option.